 My pastor loved the recording, and I loved creating it.
-So I made another, this time of Jonathan Edwards’ “A Divine and Supernatural Light.”
+So I made another, of Jonathan Edwards’ “A Divine and Supernatural Light.”
 It’s also available free.

-Bringing these classic works of classic theology into the present through audio was an enjoyable and satisfying experience.
-I wanted more of it, and began to wonder who else might be producing high-quality recordings like mine.
+I loved bringing these works of classic theology into the present through audio, and I wondered who else might be doing it.
 As it turned out, hardly anyone was.
 And that’s when I realized what I had to do.

-I believe people don’t read classic theological works primarily for three reasons.
+I believe there are three reasons why people don’t read classic theological works.

-My goal with Theodio is to overcome these barriers by providing three primary solutions.
+My goal with Theodio is to overcome these barriers through three solutions.

-I don’t qualify as an expert on classic theology.
-But as I explore these rich resources for the first time, I’m asking readers and visitors to join me on my journey.
-My hope is that, as we learn together, Theodio will become a premier destination for those who love these old books and desire to encounter them within rich community.
+I’m not an expert on classic theology.
+But as I explore these rich resources for the first time, I’m asking you to join me on my journey.
+My hope is that, as we learn together, Theodio will become your premier destination for encountering classic theology in rich community.

 Dan Kassis is a solo entrepreneur, content marketer, writer and editor living with his family in Middle Tennessee.
 His career in web content management began in 1999 and has included work in the publishing, automotive, and healthcare industries.

 Dan holds a Bachelor of Arts degree in Radio, TV, and Film from California State University at Northridge, and a Master of Ministry degree from Temple Baptist Seminary.
-He enjoys exercise, cooking, great books and films, and excellent coffee.
+He enjoys drumming, running, cooking, great books and films, and excellent coffee.